she-code/credit-risk-model/README.md

 Conducted exploratory data analysis on 95,662 transactions.
 Checked data types and confirmed no missing values.
 Analyzed numerical and categorical features, identified outliers and skewed distributions, and explored correlations—especially between `Amount` and `Value`.
 Findings will guide feature engineering and modeling.

+### ✅ Task 3 - Feature Engineering

+Built a reproducible data pipeline using sklearn.pipeline.Pipeline.
+Created aggregate and time-based features, encoded categorical variables, handled missing values, and scaled numerical data.
+All transformations were implemented in modular scripts under the src/ directory.

 ---

 ## ⚙️ Setup Instructions